learn-compsci/mathematical-techniques/content/Comments/Feedback Tutorial 1.md

 # The positives:
 Let us also mention some of the positives we the teaching team were very happy to see:

-1. Everyone did the truth tables correctly.
+1. Almost everyone did the truth tables correctly.
 Yay!
 2. A lot of submissions did faithfully negate quantified statements, and also the contrapositives.
 Nice!
 3. While most proofs did not follow the system exactly, there were still quite a number of proofs whose idea was correct, and of an acceptable state for us.
 We were very happy to see that people could get the idea, and write a working proof by contradiction.
 This is by no means an easy task.
 Well done!
 4. Quite a lot of people could interpret the nested quantified statements, which is a tall order for most newcomers to this concept.
 This usually takes some time to wrap your head around, and a little tedious.
 So well done for picking it up!